 Bus service in Frankfurt

-Frankfurt is well served by a number of buses.
-Names of each of the stops are announced prior to the arrival of the destination with the name of the place also coming up on screen.
-The bus network serves a really large area in the city and is a great option for reaching some of the distant suburbs that are not catered to by an otherwise comprehensive railway network in Frankfurt.
+Frankfurt is well served by bus.
+The names of each stop are announced before the bus arrives at its destination, and the name of the place is also displayed on the screen.
+The bus network covers a really large area of the city and is a great way to get to some of the more outlying suburbs that are not served by Frankfurt’s otherwise extensive rail network.

 Taxi service in Frankfurt

-The vehicles usually appearing as part of the Frankfurt taxi service are beige Mercedes.
-You can safely hail one of them on the city streets.
-Drivers normally expect a tip of around 5% to 10% or a round-off of the fare every time you take a ride on the cab.
-You can also book a call taxi through phone booking services offered by agencies such as Taxi Frankfurt.
-Most of them accept major credit cards for booking so you will not have any issues.
-You will also find the pedal powered Velotaxis operating between the Main Embankment and Opera Square and they are an excellent choice for those who wish to get a close view of the city.
+The most common type of taxi in Frankfurt is a beige Mercedes.
+It is safe to hail one of them on the streets of the city.
+Drivers usually expect a tip of around 5-10% of the fare for each trip.
+You can also book a hackney carriage through telephone booking services offered by agencies such as Taxi Frankfurt.
+Most of them accept major credit cards, so you should have no problems.
+You will also find the pedal-operated Velotaxis between the Mainufer and Opernsaal, and they are an excellent choice for those who want to get up close and personal with the city.

-Frankfurt is one of those few cities that are extremely friendly towards the bikers.
-So if, as a visitor, you wish to take good care of your health besides enjoying all the tourist attractions in the city, you can hire a bike and pedal your way around the tourist destinations along the well-defined biking tracks.
-There are a number of bike rental services around Frankfurt and they can be availed either by calling them or booking through Android apps.
+Frankfurt is one of the few cities that is extremely friendly to cyclists.
+So if you are a visitor and want to take care of your health as well as enjoying all the tourist attractions in the city, you can hire a bike and cycle around the tourist attractions on the well-maintained cycle paths.
+There are a number of bike rental services around Frankfurt that you can either call or book via Android apps.